-In the digital age, people are using the internet to get the thumbs up or down before doing pretty much anything, which even include choosing the best Ob Gyn doctor.
-Today’s tech-savvy patients are more likely check out your practice reviews to observe what other patients wrote about your practice, before considering whether or not they want to be treated by you.
+In the digital age, people are using the internet to get the thumbs up or down before doing pretty much anything, which even includes choosing the best Ob-Gyn doctor.
+Today’s tech-savvy patients are more likely to check out your practice reviews to observe what other patients wrote about your practice, before considering whether or not they want to be treated by you.

 Establish A Good Presence On Social Media

 Some Ob-Gyn facilities are not game about using tools like Facebook, Twitter, and Instagram for their business.
 But do keep in mind that communicating any sensitive information, health-related data through social media is, not okay.
 But, there are many useful, unique and safe ways to utilize social platforms to market your Ob-Gyn practice to more potential patients.

 When your current patients ‘like’ your practice on Facebook, their entire social friends/followers list sees it.
 This can direct user traffic to your page, website and, ultimately, to your practice.
 Use an engaging page design to inspire more people to ‘Like’ your page, and post updates and content as often as possible.